ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 manageable root key.
 {: shortdesc}

 When working with sensitive data, it is important to protect the data with a data encryption key (DEK).
 A DEK is an encryption key that is designed to encrypt and decrypt data and can be generated and managed by your service or an IBM Cloud service.
-While the DEK protects your data, DEKs are also susceptible to attacks so you should take preventative measures of protecting your DEKs with envelope encryption.
-Envelope encryption is the process of protecting your data encryption keys by encrypting the DEK with a root key.
+While the DEK secures your data, the DEK itself is also susceptible to attacks so you should take preventative measures to protect your DEKs with envelope encryption.
+Envelope encryption is the process of protecting your data encryption keys by encrypting the DEK with a [root key](#key-types).
-Root keys are fully manageable and are used to decrypt your data encryption key so you can access the underlying data.
+The same root key is used to decrypt your DEK, which you can use to decrypt any data encrypted by the DEK.

-{{site.data.keyword.keymanagementservicefull}} uses envelope encryption to protects your stored, which offers several benefits:
+You can use {{site.data.keyword.keymanagementservicefull}} to create fully managed root keys for use with envelope encryption to protect your stored data, which offers several benefits:

 | Benefit | Description |
 | ------- | ----------- |